 This is why this account type is featured on many forex brokers for beginners.

-What are pros and cons of a nano Forex account?
+What are the advantages of a nano Forex account?

 What are the best nano account Forex brokers?